 When it’s summer, the fruit component of my breakfast bowls follows the progression of the season and I stick pretty exclusively to what’s available at the local market: from roasted rhubarb to the cutest fresh Quebec strawberries in the early summer, then raspberries and tiny Lac St-Jean blueberries in the middle to late season, with Ontario peaches and nectarines thrown into the mix along the way.
 I try to eat local as much as I can during the summer because once winter hits, the fruit choices are limited at best, and often times, I opt for dried fruit compotes or even frozen berries.

 Every yogurt bowl gets topped with a variety of healthy nuts (flaked coconut, almonds, pecans, or walnuts usually), seeds (hemp, pumpkin, sunflower, poppy, or even sesame), and grains (buckwheat flakes, oats, puffed quinoa or even puffed millet).
-Sometimes I combine them all into a granola topping that gets roasted in the oven with a little olive oil, coconut oil, or even butter.
+Sometimes I combine them all to make granola clusters that gets roasted in the oven with a little olive oil, coconut oil, or even butter.
 I find this topping category is the key to taking your breakfast from just yogurt and fruit to a seriously filling breakfast that will get you through all the way to lunch.
 Don’t skip this part.
 This is breakfast, and it needs to count for all the right reasons.

 The syrup is the pièce de résistance.
 It’s the cherry on top.
 No yogurt breakfast bowl of mine is complete without the syrup.
-When the syrup is maple or honey, it sweetens the fruit when they are a little tart or underripe, and sometimes I’ll even infuse that honey to add in another layer of flavour.
+When the syrup is maple or honey, it sweetens the fruit when they are a little tart or underripe, and sometimes I’ll even infuse honey with lavender to add in another layer of flavour.
 There are weeks where I take the syrup component a little further and I make a bright, fruity concentrate from a juice blend, like this OASIS Nutrisource wild berry pomegranate 40 calories juice cocktail.
 I make the wild berry pomegranate syrup much like I’d make a pomegranate molasses, but since the OASIS juice is conveniently sweetened with a touch of stevia, I don’t have to worry about adding any granulated sugar.
 Instead, I squeeze in a little lemon juice to balance out that sweetness and I let it simmer and thicken, low and slow.
 It takes a little time and some watchful patience, but it’s worth it because you end up with a lovely fruity concentrate that is absolutely perfect for perking up your yogurt breakfast bowls all week.
 It’s so flavourful that even a teaspoon or two will brighten up your yogurt breakfast bowl and make it into a breakfast bowl that’s, dare I say, legendary.